-Virginia’s legal mobile sportsbooks will use the highest level of security measures to protect player funds and personal information.
+Virginia’s legal mobile sportsbooks use the highest level of security measures to protect player funds and personal information.
 Anything less could result in a major loss of trust for these giants in the legal gambling sphere.

 How Do Online Sportsbooks Pay Me If I Win?

-Virginia’s online sports betting platforms will offer several convenient ways to cash out from your account.
+Virginia’s online sports betting platforms offer several convenient ways to cash out from your account.
 Registering for an account, depositing funds, wagering on sports, and withdrawing after you win can all be accomplished remotely.

 Withdrawal methods include options like ACH/eCheck and online bank transfer, each of which involves a direct transaction from your player balance to your bank account.
 Most major banks facilitate transactions to and from legal sportsbooks.